chef/chef-web-docs/chef_master/source/resource_freebsd_package.rst

 Actions
 =====================================================

-This resource has the following actions:
+The freebsd_package resource has the following actions:

 ``:install``
    Default.
 Install a package.
 If a version is specified, install the specified version of the package.